In this post we’ll take an in-depth look at how to prevent lower back pain from cycling.

 - One set on each side is adequate.

-Train your back extensors.
+Train your lower back muscles for cycling

 Another possibility is that the muscles of your lumbar spine aren’t capable of holding the flexed position for long periods.